mapeditor/tiled/docs/manual/automapping.rst

 Setting it Up
 =============

-The Automapping feature is looking for a text file called 'rules.txt' in the folder where the current map is located.
+The Automapping feature looks for a text file called 'rules.txt' in the folder where the current map is located.
 Each line in this text file is either